aryeelab/foci-3d/README.md

 ### Visualizing the data

-After preprocessing fragment data, you can visualize the footprints using the `plot_region.py` script:
+After preprocessing reads to fragment counts, you can visualize the footprints using the `plot_region.py` script:

 ```bash
 # Plot with PRO-Cap data and markers